Samsung Galaxy Core 2

-It has a 5MP primary camera with autofocus and an LED flash.
-It has a 0.3MP (VGA) front facing camera.
+It has a 5 MP primary camera with autofocus and an LED flash.
+It has a 0.3 MP (VGA) front facing camera.
 It can record 480p video at 30fps.
-Other features include Touch to focus, Continuous shot and Geo tagging.
+Other features include touch to focus, continuous shot, and geo tagging.

 The device features an accelerometer intended to translate natural gestures into commands.

 It has a 2000 mAh Li-ion battery with a talk time of up to 7 hours and music playback of up to 30 hours.